thisisqubika/react-native-template/README.md

 ### We manage three main folders for that:

 - Assets: Here you can store all the images and icons that you need through the app.
 You have as example the icon ic_home.png, to respond with the different device screen densities just create inside the same folder the image and all the scaled versions that you need.
+RN only handles x1, x2 and x3, in this case you have.

+  - assets
+    - ic_home
+    - ic_home.png
+    - ic_home@2x.png
+    - ic_home@3x.png

-- Localization: This folder contains all the language objects that you need to create a multilingual application.
-Create a file for each language, inside define an object and maintain the nesting sorted by the screen that contains the text that you need and the text you want to show.
-As the last step, remember to create a reference inside the Localization.js file and add to LocalizedStrings.
+- Localization: This folder contains all the locale objects that you need to create a multilingual application.
+Create a file for each locale, inside define an object then maintain the nesting sorted by the screen that contains the text that you need and the text you want to show.
+As the last step, remember to create a reference inside the Localization.js file and add it to LocalizedStrings.
 - Theme: Here you can define all the styles that you use in different screens.
 To make easier the interaction of the application with device options as example you can create here assets as light and dark color palette

 ## Redux

 Once the components are defined, they are tied to the management of information through the application.
 For this, Redux is implemented with the store-reducer-action structure as usual, however, not only the data is handled through the actions but the success and error responses are also defined by the same form.

-The template uses hooks for communication with the redux store.
-In that way it has two scenarios.

-- When you need to call an action you have to create an useDispatch function that lets you interact with the store.
-- To see what’s inside the store you should create a useSelector to extract specific info from the general store.

 ### Controllers folder and API connection handler